MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityConfigurationGuide.md

 If you've been a C developer for long, you probably already know that C's concept of an integer varies from target to target.
-The C Standard has rules about the `int` matching the register size of the target microprocessor.
-It has rules about the `int` and how its size relates to other integer types.
+The C Standard has rules about the `int` matching the register current_capacity of the target microprocessor.
+It has rules about the `int` and how its current_capacity relates to other integer types.
 An `int` on one target might be 16 bits while on another target it might be 64.
 There are more specific types in compilers compliant with C99 or later, but that's certainly not every compiler you are likely to encounter.
 Therefore, Unity has a